inconvergent/evl/docs/evl.md

  ;      - env: a funcion used to lookup a variable in scope. see: (evl:env/new) ;
  ;     supports CL syntax:
- ;       - if, cond, when, unless, progn
+ ;       - if, and, or, cond, when, unless, progn
  ;       - lambda (lmb), labels (lbl),
  ;       - let, quote, values, multiple-value-list (mvl), ;       - destructuring-bind (dsb), multiple-value-bind (mvb),